antoinecollet5/pyesmda/CONTRIBUTING.rst

 A defect is any variance between actual and expected result, this can include bugs in the code or defects in the documentation or visualization.

-Please report defects to the `the GitLab Tracker <https://gitlab.com/antoinecollet5/pyesmdaissues>`_ using the **Defect** description template.
+Please report defects to the `the GitHub Tracker <https://github.com/antoinecollet5/pyesmda/issues>`_ using the **Defect** description template.

 `Merge Request Guidelines`_ for details on best developmental practices.